GoobyFRS/bluebotpc-web/index.md

 ## [Managed WordPress Hosting](https://www.bluebotpc.com/pages/wordpress)

 We offer Managed WordPress website hosting.
 Pairing our optimized software stack with modern hardware and a WordPress-first CDN, we can decrease website load times by as much as 45%!
-We can also decrease CPU utilization and network egress.
-Serve more and spend less!
+Let our team of professionals manage the security and availability of your web services so that you can focus on selling!

 - Free Migration Support
 - Free & Managed SSL/HTTPS Certificates